-Remuneration for each Audit & Supervisory Board Member shall be determined through discussions among Audit & Supervisory Board Members within the amount of remuneration (up to ¥14 million per month) approved at the Annual Meeting of Shareholders, taking into consideration the position, etc. of each Audit & Supervisory Board Member.
+Remuneration for each Audit & Supervisory Board Member shall be determined through discussions among Audit & Supervisory Board Members within the amount of remuneration (up to ¥14 million per month; five persons) approved at the Annual Meeting of Shareholders of June 29, 1994, taking into consideration the position, etc. of each Audit &Supervisory Board Member.
+The amount of the remuneration for Audit & Supervisory Board Members (including Outside Audit & Supervisory Board Members) consists of a fixed portion only because they are in a position independent of the execution of the Company's businesses.
 The system of paying retirement benefits to Directors and Audit & Supervisory Board Members has been abolished.